Understanding CCRCs & The Benefits

 Why is there an entrance fee to move to a CCRC?

 An entrance fee is required since this fee allows the community to provide a wide array of services and amenities and long-term protection to keep the community sustainable for many years.
+Typically, people use the proceeds of the sale of their home to pay for the entrance fee without the need to dip into other assets.

 The refundable portion of the entrance fee varies from community to community.
 Many CCRCs offer a choice of refundable options to best suit ones’ financial goals.
 The percentage of refund ability that you chose will be returned to you, your children or your estate.